-The log panel provides answers and notifications from the Tracking Hub.
-The line at the bottom displays information about which Tracking Hub the Studio Manager is connected to.
-The Log panel can be opened or closed by clicking the View Log button in the Configuration Panel.
+The Log panel provides messages and notifications from the Tracking Hub.
+The bottom line displays information about which Tracking Hub the Studio Manager is connected to.
+You can open and close the Log panel by clicking View Log in the Configuration Panel.

-Each single entry in the Log Panel can be copied to the clipboard by right-clicking the entry and selecting Export message to clipboard.
+You can copy each entry in the Log Panel to the clipboard by right-clicking the entry and selecting Export message to clipboard.
 The information can be copied to the clipboard as plain text or as XML encoded text.

-- Export Log to a file...: Click to export the log file as XML or as plain text. - Delete Log Entries: Click to clear all log messages from the window - Write Log File on VizTH: Check this check-box to make the Tracking Hub write a time-stamped log-file for all tracking data received and sent to Viz Engine.
+- Export Log to a file...: Click to export the log file as XML or as plain text. - Delete Log Entries: Click to clear all log messages from the window. - Write Log File on VizTH: Check this box to make the Tracking Hub write a time-stamped logfile for all tracking data received and sent to Viz Engine.